sunsetblvd2/Jury-Matrix/README.md

 # Jury-Matrix
-Compute the Jury Matrix of a given digital control systems characteristic equation.
+Compute the Jury Matrix for a digital system given its characteristic equation.